BoseCorp/btc-github-intro/README.md

   - Large software projects with thousands of contributors are able to thrive
   - How do you manage thousands of contributors?
 GitHub has the tooling
 - Bose wants to adopt some Open Source practices, as [Inner Source](https://en.wikipedia.org/wiki/Inner_source)
+- Bose has a global workforce with contractors, contract houses, spanning multiple continents
+  - The hosted cloud model of GitHub works very well for us
 - Social features, like following people, watching/starring repos
 - Let's jump on the [bandwagon](https://github.com/blog/1724-10-million-repositories)